lukaszkorecki/mokujin/README.md

 (log/with-context [ctx & body])
 ```

+Mokujin preserves caller context, and ensures that the right information (namespace, line numbers) is injected into the log statement, under the `logger` field.

 > [!WARNING]
-> `log/error` doesn't support the context/MDC argument for 1- and 2-arity variants, again - you're better off wrapping the form in `log/with-context` (see below) and using that as extra info
+> `log/error` doesn't support the context/MDC argument for 1- and 2-arity variants, again - you're better off wrapping the form in `log/with-context` (see below) and using that as extra information attached to all logs
 > carried over with the exception - that's how I enrich exceptions tracked by Sentry's LogBack appender.
 > Additionally, figuring out the types of passed in arguments gets complicated as we'd have to distinguish between the context map, exception, message string and rest of the args
 > and that introduces overhead that we don't want.
-> This is the only area of Mokujin's user-facing API that *might* change.
+> This is the only area of Mokujin's user-facing API that *might* change, maybe.

-Mokujin preserves caller context, and ensures that the right information is injected into the log statement, under the `logger` field.

 #### Context macro